Internships And Externships

 Here are what some past interns have said:

 "I will always be grateful to the Edmonds College counseling center because they provided me with the ideal environment for me to learn and grow as a new counselor.
 Jessica, the director of the CRC, is intentional about ensuring that every counselor on her team is well-supported both on a clinical level and on an individual level.
 At a time when I was still figuring out what my counseling style would look like, I was given the freedom to figure that out on my own but also given direction by those on my team whenever I asked for it.
 I appreciate that the staff has a balance of both newer counselors and counselors that have been well-established in the field for many years.
 Along with the incredible sense of solidarity among the staff, the students that I had the honor of working with was just another reason to love the work that I was doing while I was at Edmonds College.
-Given the diversity of the student population at Edmonds College, I had the opportunity to work with individuals of many different cultural backgrounds and practice working these individuals in a culturally-sensitive manner.
-The experiences that I had at the Edmonds College continue to inform my work as a counselor today."
+Given the diversity of the student population at Edmonds College, I had the opportunity to work with individuals of many different cultural backgrounds and practice working with these individuals in a culturally-sensitive manner.
+The experiences that I had at Edmonds College continue to inform my work as a counselor today."

 Angelica Nevarez, former Intern from Seattle University

 "I really appreciated the environment my co-workers created at Edmonds College.
 It was supportive, humanizing, and caring.
-I also appreciated the opportunity to work with a wide range of students from diverse backgrounds including and not limited to age, culture, and presenting struggles."
+I also appreciated the opportunity to work with a wide range of students from diverse backgrounds including and not limited to age, culture, and present struggles."

 Jordan Stables, former Intern from The Seattle School